saallana/saallana.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in the Data Management and Privacy Governance Lab, School of Computer Science, University of Guelph.

-My supervisor is Dr. Rozita Dara, Associate Professor and Assistant Director, School of Computer Science.
+My supervisor is Dr. Rozita Dara, Associate Professor and Assistant Director, School of Computer Science, University of Guelph.